 '''

 $ datalad save -m "add note on basic datalad run and datalad rerun"

 add(ok): notes.txt (file)

 save(ok): . (dataset)

-action summary:

-add (ok: 1)

-save (ok: 1)

 '''

 7.3 Input and output

 In the previous two sections, you created a simple .tsv file of all speakers and talk titles in the longnow/ podcasts subdataset, and you have re-executed a datalad run command after a bug-fix in your script.